DuyguGoksu/BrainstationCapstoneProject/README.md

 In the first notebook, I explore the numeric measures in the main dataset (30000 Spotify songs - link provided in the data dictionary).
 I also merge two other datasets from Kaggle matching on song name and artist or track id, to identify the number of lyrics I can get from these datasets.

-In notebook 2, I build a baseline linear regression model, optimizing hyperparameters via a grid search with 5 fold cross-validations.
-Features in the baseline linear regression model in the notebook 2 come from the main dataset (30000 Spotify songs), excluding lyrics.
+In notebook 2, I build a baseline lasso and ridge regression models, optimizing hyperparameters via a grid search with 5 fold cross-validations.
+Numeric features in these models come from the main dataset - 30000 Spotify songs (no lyrics yet).

-Merging with other lyrics datasets from Kaggle and also using lyricsgenius package and Genius API, I add lyrics to the data in notebook 3.
+Merging with other lyrics datasets from Kaggle and also using lyricsgenius package and Genius API for webscraping, I add lyrics to the data in notebook 3.

-In notebook 4, I clean lyrics identifying non-lyric text.
+In notebook 4, I clean lyrics identifying non-lyric text using regular expressions.

 In notebook 5, I merge the lyrics with the rest of the data, and create a dataframe for collecting ratings from GPT 3.5 turbo model using chat-completion by making API calls to Open AI.

 In notebook 6, I make the API calls to Open AI, using an OpenAI key in a chat-completion, and clean the retrieved GPT ratings.

-In notebook 7, I merge dataframe with the GPT ratings with the rest of the data used in baseline modeling.
+In notebook 7, I merge dataframe with the GPT ratings with the rest of the data used in the second notebook.
 I also create visuals to explore the distributions of the ratings and check for the correlations between independent variables.

 In notebook 8, I build neural network models and compare them to lasso and ridge regression models.
 I try different dimensions (features) and structures.
 My best model is a neural network with a Mean Absolute Error of 16.7.
 I pickle it at the end of notebook 8 to make the streamlit app.

 I also made a Streamlit App where you can take a closer look at the predicted vs. actual popularity scores with 3D graphs.
 It is linked [here](https://songpopularitypredictor.streamlit.app/).

 ## **Data**